Accessibility, compliance, and your winery website

 Skeptical?
 Don’t just take my word for it:

-How does any of this improve the user experience for all my users?
+How does accessibility improve the user experience for everyone?

 I told you earlier that accessibility was good for every one of your customers, and I mean it.
 These aren’t niche fixes that only affect a small subset of your users.
 These are user experience enhancements that everyone can and will benefit from.
 And that has its own rewards that aren’t found in technical data, such as higher user satisfaction.